Coccidioidomycosis: Diagnosis

 Coccidioidomycosis diagnosis relies on a combination of an infected person's signs and symptoms, findings on radiographic imaging, and laboratory results.

 The disease is commonly misdiagnosed as bacterial community-acquired pneumonia.
 The fungal infection can be demonstrated by microscopic detection of diagnostic cells in body fluids, exudates, sputum and biopsy tissue by methods of Papanicolaou or Grocott's methenamine silver staining.
 These stains can demonstrate spherules and surrounding inflammation.

 With specific nucleotide primers, C. immitis DNA can be amplified by polymerase chain reaction (PCR).
 It can also be detected in culture by morphological identification or by using molecular probes that hybridize with C. immitis RNA.
 C. immitis and C. posadasii cannot be distinguished on cytology or by symptoms, but only by DNA PCR.

-An indirect demonstration of fungal infection can be achieved also by serologic analysis detecting fungal antigen or host IgM or IgG antibody produced against the fungus.
+An indirect demonstration of fungal infection can also be achieved by serologic analysis detecting fungal antigen or host IgM or IgG antibody produced against the fungus.
 The available tests include the tube-precipitin (TP) assays, complement fixation assays, and enzyme immunoassays.
 TP antibody is not found in cerebrospinal fluid (CSF).
 TP antibody is specific and is used as a confirmatory test, whereas ELISA is sensitive and thus used for initial testing.

 If the meninges are affected, CSF will show abnormally low glucose levels, an increased level of protein, and lymphocytic pleocytosis.
 Rarely, CSF eosinophilia is present.

 Imaging

-Chest X-rays rarely demonstrate nodules or cavities in the lungs, but these images commonly demonstrate lung opacification, pleural effusions, or enlargement of lymph nodes associated with the lungs.
+Chest X-rays rarely demonstrate lung nodules or cavities.
+These images commonly demonstrate lung opacification, pleural effusions, or enlargement of lymph nodes associated with the lungs.
 Computed tomography scans of the chest are more sensitive than chest X-rays to detect these changes.